jumphone/Delia/README.md

 #### 5.2 Coefficient Matrix:

-If you're <b> NOT CLEAR ABOUT THE CELL TYPES </b> in your query data, use "mydelia$coef".
+If you're <b> NOT CLEAR ABOUT THE CELL TYPES </b> in your query data, please use "mydelia$coef".

 For each query sample, sum is not normalized to 1.